FarronF/limerick-council-meetings/meetings/2022/02/17-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Monthly Meeting of the Municipal District of Cappamore-Kilmallock -  20th January 2022.md

 programme for 2022-2023.

-An update was provided on the 2020-2021 GMA Roads programme.--- NOTICES OF MOTION
+An update was provided on the 2020-2021 GMA Roads programme.
+---
+NOTICES OF MOTION

 1.Notice of Motion submitted by Councillor Egan